ClickHouse/ClickHouse/docs/en/query_language/alter.md

 - `/var/lib/clickhouse/` is the working ClickHouse directory specified in the config.
 - `N` is the incremental number of the backup.

+!!! note "Note"
+    If you use [a set of disks for data storage in a table](../operations/table_engines/mergetree.md#table_engine-mergetree-multiple-volumes), the `shadow/N` directory appears on every disk, storing data parts that matched by the `PARTITION` expression.

 The same structure of directories is created inside the backup as inside `/var/lib/clickhouse/`.
 The query performs 'chmod' for all files, forbidding writing into them.